 - Indeed, e.g. Cahuc (2019) and Krugman (2020) note that short-time work arrangements like the NOW work best for a short-lived V-shape recession, but inefficiencies due to reduced reallocation will increase as the recession is more likely be U-, L- or ‘Nike-swoosh’-shaped.

-As noted above, some 25% of self-employed have claimed the special welfare benefits (Tozo), which runs through the municipalities.
-Self-employed can claim the special welfare benefits form March, actual transfers have started in April.
+As noted above, at the peak of the crisis some 25% of self-employed have claimed the special welfare benefits (Tozo), which runs through the municipalities.
+Self-employed can claim the special welfare benefits from March, actual transfers have started in April.
 The government chose for quick delivery in the first installment of the Tozo, which was independent of wealth and partner income.
 There is no information on the extent to which these measures have mitigated the economic impact of COVID-19 on self-employed yet.
-The Tozo-scheme has been recently extended until October 1st, though this renewed scheme is now subject to a partner income test.
+The Tozo-scheme has been recently extended until July 1st 2021, though this renewed scheme is now subject to a partner income test and a wealth test.

-So far we have witnessed a substantial decline in employment in persons, though the decline up to and including April (and May) appears to be quite limited compared to other western countries (CPB, 2020b).
-This is generally considered to be related to the special policy measures taken, including financial support for short-time work, which also contains a penalty on dismissals, and financial support for the self-employed.
-To the best of our knowledge, this is typically not being complemented by sectoral or firm-level agreements.
-However, note that there are already strong incentives for firms to maintain their employees, as they receive less subsidy and an additional penalty when people leave the firm during the subsidy period.
-It remains to be seen how the renewed support scheme, with a reduced dismissal penalty, will affect employment.
-Regarding ALMPs, training and schooling programs for job seekers have been put on hold.
+So far we have witnessed a substantial decline in employment in persons, though the decline up to and including April (and May) was quite limited compared to other western countries (CPB, 2020b), and has even recovered somewhat in the last months.
+This is generally considered to be related to the special policy measures taken, including financial support for short-time work, which also contained a penalty on dismissals, and financial support for the self-employed.
+This is typically not being complemented by sectoral or firm-level agreements, although specific support for specific firms is sometimes conditional on wage cuts (the support for Air France – KLM for example).

 Research provides a mixed picture of the effects of the corona crisis on gender inequality in the Netherlands (Yerkes et al., 2020).
 On the one hand, more fathers than mothers take on additional care responsibilities (22% versus 12%), which seems to be related to the fact that women are overrepresented in crucial professions.
 On the other, more mothers than fathers have less free time (57% versus 36%) and experience more work pressure (39% versus 31%).